 How to test a responsive web design

-These tools give you site view on different screens such as Mobile, Tablet, and Desktop.
+These tools give you a site view on different screens such as Mobile, Tablet, and Desktop.
 You can see the views on different screens, analyze and change things accordingly.

 Let’s proceed and test your site’s responsive design with testing tools.

-Head over to Responsive Design Checker.
+Head over to the Responsive Design Checker.
 Once you land on the site, put in your site URL in the box.

 Once the site processes your site, you can see different options on the left panel, allowing you to choose different screen sizes.